Supply Chain Visualization: Mapping Your Value Network for Business Plans

 Include key info about each partner.
 Show where they are and how much they can make.
 Add cost info and contract details.

 Mark risky suppliers with different colors.
 This makes it easy for backers to spot problems.
 They can see your backup plans too.
+How will backers react when they see your risk planning?

 The Supply Chain Operations Reference model suggests tracking five key metrics for each supplier.
 These are cost, quality, delivery time, flexibility, and risk level.
 Include these in your supply chain visualization.